 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

-The University of Stirling Management School is rated among the top 25 in the UK for research impact, according to REF 2014.
-In Scotland, the School was ranked in the top five.
+The University of Stirling Management School is rated among the top 25 in the UK for Business and Management research, according to REF 2014.

 64% of our research outputs were classified as world-leading and internationally excellent in terms of their originality, significance and rigour.
 We were ranked 14th in the UK in terms of research impact with over 60% of our research impact judged to have outstanding reach and wide-ranging impact on the policies of public, private and governmental organisations.

 The Economics Division is ranked 2nd in Scotland and top 10 in the UK in the Guardian University Guide 2020 while Accounting and Finance is in the top 5 in Scotland and 20 in the UK in the Complete University Guide 2021.